Axl-91/golang-healthchecker/README.md

 # golang-healthchecker
-A Health Checker in Go
+A simple health checker in Go

 ## How to use it
 It can be ussed by running on the terminal.